 Memorandum of Understanding touches upon the needs and responsibilities of all the companies.
 At the time when MOU gets approved, the acquirer company pays the token money to the target company.

 The public notice should be published in two regional languages.
-The first language should be English, and the second, in regional language, should be released within 30 days of receiving RBI clearance.
+The first language should be English, and the second, in a regional language, should be released within 30 days of receiving RBI clearance.

 From here on, two concerned parties can think of entering into a formal agreement, and they can now purchase share/transfer of administration/transfer of shares/ or before-mentioned concerns for takeover.